Dragon0Spark/Keras-music-generation/README.md

 Then execute predict.py with this command line to launch prediction:
 > python3 predict.py

-Some results will be obtain in music directory.
+Some results will be obtained in music directory.

 Finally execute merge.py by the following command line:
 > python3 merge.py